 Selecting a K-12 web filter for your district isn’t just about having a CIPA-compliant filter (though of course, that’s critical).

-That’s because districts shouldn’t settle for mere compliance: they should deploy a filter that keeps students safe and helps teach them important online boundaries ohne interfering with their ability to access and use effective online resources.
+That’s because districts shouldn’t settle for mere compliance: they should deploy a filter that keeps students safe and helps teach them important online boundaries without interfering with their ability to access and use effective online resources.

 To determine which K-12 filtering solution will help you and your community make the most of your edtech programs, make sure your filter has these seven essential features.